woohoolabs/zen/README.md

 Sometimes - usually for bigger projects - it can be useful to be able to inject different implementations of the same interface as dependency.
-Before Zen 2.4.0, you couldn't achieve this unless you used some trick (like extending the original interface and configure the container accordingly).
+Before Zen 2.4.0, you couldn't achieve this unless you used some trick (like extending the original interface and configuring the container accordingly).
 Now, context-dependent injection is supported out of the box by Zen!

 Imagine the following case: